Air Djibouti, back from bankruptcy, sets sights on air freight

-ADDIS ABABA (Reuters) - Djibouti’s relaunched national airline, now managed by a company run by the frontman of English heavy metal band Iron Maiden, is looking to remake itself as an Africa-wide air freight service, it said on Wednesday.
+ADDIS ABABA, Sept 2 (Reuters) - Djibouti’s relaunched national airline, now managed by a company run by the frontman of English heavy metal band Iron Maiden, is looking to remake itself as an Africa-wide air freight service, it said on Wednesday.

 The return of Air Djibouti, which went bankrupt in 2002, is part of the Red Sea state’s goal of becoming a major logistics hub.
 It is building four new ports, two airports, and a $3.5 billion-free trade zone set to be partially open by the middle of next year.